Maxim Gullit

-Maxim Gullit (born 20 May 2001) is a former Dutch professional footballer who plays as a defender.
+Maxim Gullit (born 20 May 2001) is a Dutch retired footballer who played as a defender.

 His father is former professional footballer Ruud Gullit and his mother is socialite Estelle Cruijff, a niece of Ajax and Barcelona legend Johan Cruyff.

 Club career

 Born in Zaanstad, Gullit was a youth player with Amsterdamsche FC from 2005 to 2017 before joining the academy of AZ Alkmaar, before making his debut with Jong AZ on 22 April 2019 as a 71st-minute substitute for Joris Kramer in a 0–0 draw with FC Twente.
 He made his debut for the senior team on 29 October 2020 as a 90th-minute substitute for Bruno Martins Indi in a 4–1 victory over Rijeka in the Europa League.
-On 27 August 2021, Gullit joined newly-promoted Eredivisie side Cambuur on a two-year deal with the option of a third.
+On 27 August 2021, Gullit joined newly promoted Eredivisie side Cambuur on a two-year deal with the option of a third.

 International career

 Eligible to play for the Netherlands, Suriname and Croatia, Gullit has played for the Netherlands under-19 team.